 - An ASCIA Travel Plan (if required).

-- A referral for Allergy Specialist (as required).
+- A referral for a clinical immunology/allergy specialist (as required).

 - Education on how to avoid known allergens.